Si3pacz/ROS-Slackware/Readme.md

 ###2.2 Update your list of pacakges

-Make sure to execute this step as some of the dependencies were submitted on SlackBuilds.org recently.
+Make sure to execute this step as some of the dependencies were submitted on SlackBuilds.org very recently.
 ```
 sudo sbocheck
 ```